Global Currencies Are On The Move—Here’s Where You Benefit Most

 Currency exchange controls: Yes

-North American buying power increased 7% in Colombia in 2020, with a total increase of 51% since 2015.
+North American buying power has increased 51% since 2015.

 Medellín, Colombia, offers the best city living we’ve found in the Americas, with weather that hits a perfect 78 degrees all year long.
 Its El Poblado neighborhood is safe, clean, and attractive, with shady streets, upscale shopping, and more restaurants and cafés than you could experience in a lifetime.
 The city also offers a rich cultural scene, from open-air festivals to orchestra and theater.
 And it’s all just three hours from Miami.